knpuniversity/symfony4/knpu/ep4-security/login-form.md

 > Variable `controller_name` does not exist.

 Duh!
 I removed the variables that we *were* passing into the template.
-Go remove all of the existing code.
-Change the title to `Login!` and, for now, just add an `h1` with "Log in to the Space Bar!".
+Empty all of the existing code from the template.
+Then, change the title to `Login!` and, for now, just add an `h1` with "Log in to the Space Bar!".

 ## Filling in the Security Logic & Login Form

 Try it again: perfect!
-Well, not *perfect* - it looks *terrible*, and there's no login form yet.
-To fix that part, Google for "Symfony login form" to find a page on the Symfony docs that talks all about this.
+Well, not *perfect* - it looks *terrible*... and there's no login form yet.
+To fix *that* part, Google for "Symfony login form" to find a page on the Symfony docs that talks all about this.
 We're coming here so that we can steal some boilerplate code.